ptchau2003/bastionhost_kops_jenkins/README.md

 # I.      How to create Bastion Host with Ansible/Jenkins/kops by Terraform
 # II.
-How to use Bastion Host to deploy K8S cluster (to AWS Cloud)
+How to use Jenkins on this Bastion Host to deploy K8S cluster (to AWS Cloud)
+# III.
+How to use Jenkins to deploy test application to cluster

 ## The Bastion Host is an AWS EC2 node Ubuntu 18.04, t2.micro which is deployed by Terraform includes:
 ### 1. Ansible